mdaatifraza/IPL-2021-2022-2023-Analysis/README.md

 # IPL-2021-2022-2023-Analysis

-# Welcome to the repository for our IPL 2024 Insights Magazine!
+# Welcome to the repository.
 This project aims to provide comprehensive and interactive
-insights into the IPL seasons of 2021, 2022, and 2023 using Power BI.
+# insights into the IPL seasons of 2021, 2022, and 2023 using Power BI.

 ## Project Overview